20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 This is very frustrating especially if you are a child!
 Maria had to learn how to talk her way around missing words.

-She needed to point or act out things that she forgot if she wanted to get her point across.
+She needed to point out or act out things that she forgot if she wanted to get her point across.

 • Game length = It can be as short or as long as you want.